subquery/documentation/docs/README.md

       </div>
       <div class="ct">
         <h4>3.
 Publish to the Managed Service</h4>
-        <p>Use our self-service platform to publish and run a production SubQuery project with great ease.
+        <p>Use our self-service platform to publish and run a SubQuery project on production with great ease.
 It only take a few minutes! <router-link :to="{path: '/run_publish/publish.html'}">Read more</router-link></p>
       </div>
     </div>
     <div class="journeyItem">